-Subscription Procedure
+5.2 Subscription Procedure

-5.2 The minimum initial investment in the Company is \$25,000.
+The minimum initial investment in the Company is \$25,000.
 The minimum subsequent investment in the Company for existing Class A Shareholders holding at least 25,000 Class A Shares is \$5,000.
 The Company reserves the right to change the minimum amount at any time and from time to time.

-Subscribers may purchase Class A Shares from the Company.
-Orders may be sent to the Administrator at its principal office or such other address as specified by the Administrator by courier or telecommunication facilities.
+Subscribers may purchase Class A Shares from the Company through PHL Financial, the exclusive selling agent of the Company, without charge to the Subscriber.
+Orders may be sent to PHL Financial at its principal office or such other address as specified by the Administrator by courier or telecommunication facilities.
 The Company will schedule closings quarterly on March 1st, June 1st, September 1st and December 1st or such other times as decided by the Company.

-The subscription price is payable upon subscription pursuant to the terms of the applicable subscription agreement(s), by cheque, bank draft or electronic transfer, payable to "MacCallum Law Group LLP In Trust".
+The subscription price is payable upon subscription pursuant to the terms of the applicable subscription agreement(s), by cheque, bank draft or electronic transfer, payable to "MortEq Lending Corp.".
 No financing of the subscription price will be provided by the Company or the Administrator.